Bruschi die casting BLOG. Stay on top of the Industry

 Focus on metal

 Raw materials have a huge impact on production costs: this is why it is important to manage commodity prices volatility.
-To define these prices are involved many variables: above all, the rise of metal prices is led by middle class’s products demand in emerging economies and especially in Asia.
+To define these prices many variables are involved: above all, the rise of metal prices is led by middle class’s products demand in emerging economies and especially in Asia.

 This is true for any kind of commodity, but mainly for metals.